lsloan/caliper-php-public/README.md

 caliper-php
 ================
-NOTE: THESE MATERIALS ARE FOR IMS CONTRIBUTING MEMBERS ONLY. caliper-php is a php client for [Caliper](http://www.imsglobal.org) that provides an implementation of the Caliper Sensor API.
+NOTE: THESE MATERIALS ARE FOR IMS CONTRIBUTING MEMBERS ONLY.
+THEY MAY NOT BE RELEASED UNTIL APPROVED BY IMS GLOBAL.

+caliper-php is a php client for [Caliper](http://www.imsglobal.org) that provides an implementation of the Caliper Sensor API.

 ## Documentation